 Climate change is one of the greatest threats of our era.
 Stockholm aims to become a fossil free city by 2040, and citizens want to help—with 80 percent of them saying they want to be more active in the fight against climate change.
 Still, the city lacked solutions that engaged residents or provided them with a way to directly contribute to the city’s goal.

 Stockholm’s Biochar Project aims to reduce carbon emissions by enabling citizens to be part of carbon sequestration.
 Residents will provide plant waste to the city, which will produce biochar – a charcoal-like product that can sequester carbon in soil for thousands of years.
 Biochar, when placed in plant beds, improves soil structure, encourages plant growth, and helps to purify storm water run-off.
-Additionally, a by-product of the biochar production process is pyrolysis gas, which will be used to generate energy for the city’s district heating system.
+Additionally, a by-product of the biochar production process is pyrolysis gas, which is be used to generate energy for the city’s district heating system.
 While there are examples of biochar use across Europe, Stockholm is implementing the first large-scale collaboration between local authorities and citizens in the generation of the product.

 The city has already received nearly 100 requests from cities and organizations that are interested in replicating the program.
 As a result, the team has published a replication manual and checklist for reference.